-A) Tax Deductible Contributions
+(A) Tax Deductible Contributions

-To be deductible in the 2018 year Superannuation contributions must be paid to a complying superannuation fund prior to 30 June 2018.
-The contribution payment must be cleared through the payer's bank account by 30 June 2018.
+To be deductible in the 2021 year Superannuation contributions must be paid to a complying superannuation fund prior to 30 June 2021.
+The contribution payment must be cleared through the payer's bank account by 30 June 2021.
 We recommend making payments at least a week before the end of the financial year for this reason.

-B) Superannuation Guarantee Legislation
+(B) Superannuation Guarantee Legislation

 In accordance with the Superannuation Guarantee (SG) legislation all employers must contribute at the specified contribution levels to a complying Superannuation Fund in respect of employees and also in respect of contractors who are individuals and who are providing predominantly services of labour.
-Such contributions are required to be paid within 28 days of the end of each quarter with the final payment in respect of the 2018 tax year due by 28 July 2018, otherwise Superannuation Guarantee Charge (SGC) is payable (which is not tax deductible).
+Such contributions are required to be paid within 28 days of the end of each quarter with the final payment in respect of the 2021 tax year due by 28 July 2021, otherwise Superannuation Guarantee Charge (SGC) is payable (which is not tax deductible).

-All employers are urged to review their SG obligations and to pay the necessary superannuation contributions by 30 June 2018 (if a deduction is required in the 2018 year) and certainly by 28 July 2018 so as to avoid the SGC.
-The SG rate payable by all employers for the 2018 year is 9.5% of the employees' ordinary time earnings.
+All employers are urged to review their SG obligations and to pay the necessary superannuation contributions by 30 June 2021 (if a deduction is required in the 2021 year) and certainly by 28 July 2021 so as to avoid the SGC.
+The SG rate payable by all employers for the 2021 year is 9.5% of the employees' ordinary time earnings.

-The Superannuation Guarantee rate will continue to be 9.5% until 1 July 2021.
+The Superannuation Guarantee rate will increase to 10% from 1 July 2021 and further to 10.5% from 1 July 2022.

-C) Tax Deductible Contribution Caps
+(C) Tax Deductible Contribution Caps

-The 2018 concessional (i.e. tax deductible) contribution caps for all individuals are detailed in Item 1 above.
+The 2021 concessional (i.e. tax deductible) contribution caps for all individuals are detailed in Item 1. above.
 The annual contribution caps apply to the total contributions from all sources (including compulsory SG contributions) so it is very important to check that contributions are not made in excess of these caps as additional tax payable may be significant.
 Remember the contribution cap is measured by reference to the amount received by the super fund each year not the amount recorded as an expense in the employer's wages records/financial accounts.

-From 1 July 2018, you will be able to 'carry-forward' any unused amount of your concessional contributions cap.
+From 1 July 2018, you are able to "carry forward" any unused amount of your concessional contributions cap.
 You will be able to access your unused concessional contributions cap on a rolling basis for five years.
 Amounts carried forward that have not been used after five years will expire.
 The first year in which you can access unused concessional contributions is 2019-20.
 You will only be able to carry-forward your unused concessional contributions cap if your total superannuation balance at the end of 30 June of the previous financial year is less than \$500,000.